 Presented by Emma Sieh, Curator at Museum L-A

 Have you ever wanted to install an exhibition about an important topic but realized your own collections did not provide enough content?
-Even if the topic is highly requested by educators and is of great interest by the general public, you still have to find a way to fill your galleries with enough content to keep the public’s attention.
+Even if the topic is highly requested by educators and is of great interest to the general public, you still have to find a way to fill your galleries with enough content to keep the public’s attention.
 When stuck in this difficult position while developing their recent exhibition on child labor in the State of Maine, Museum L-A worked with organizations throughout the state to create reproductions of their photograph collections.
 This session will reveal the benefits of working with other organizations and telling stories that expand past their local communities for small museums with small budgets.
-Attendees will learn about how best to utilize resources such as the Maine Memory Network to expand the reach of their new exhibitions; explore how including collections from organizations throughout the state in new exhibitions can benefit their own organization; and learn how offering their collections to other organizations might benefit their own organization and the Maine museum community.
+Attendees will learn about how best to utilize resources such as the Maine Memory Network to expand the reach of their new exhibitions, explore how including collections from organizations throughout the state in new exhibitions can benefit their own organization, and learn how offering their collections to other organizations might benefit their own organization and the Maine museum community.